HomeSpan/HomeSpan/docs/Tutorials.md

 * storing similar derived Service classes in the same \*.h file for ease of use

 ### [Example 7 - IdentifyRoutines](../examples/07-IdentifyRoutines/07-IdentifyRoutines.ino)
+Example 7 uses the encapsulation techniques illustrated in Examples 5 and 6 to derive an easier-to-use Identify Service from HomeSpan's AccessoryInformation Service.
+New HomeSpan API topics covered in this example include:

+* storing dissimilar derived Service classes in the different \*.h files for better portability